Sabana Llana Norte, San Juan, Puerto Rico

 Sabana Llana Norte is one of the 18 barrios in the municipality of San Juan, Puerto Rico.

 Demographics

 In 2010, Sabana Llana Norte had a population of 30,118.

 Location

 Sabana Llana Norte is located east of Oriente barrio, north of the municipality of Trujillo Alto and west of the municipality of Carolina.
 It is bordered by the San José Lagoon on top, its closest body of water.

-Territories
+Features

 Sabana Llana has the following features: